bobgru/pattern-matching/README.md

 The artifacts of this project are a few Haskell programs that analyze price data, none of which got any review for accuracy beyond my unit tests.
 I first tried a monadic pipeline that ran so slowly I abandoned it.
 Next I did what amounts to a filter that performed much better, starting with a simple "trend analysis" I read about in a book, then with the harmonic patterns.
+The trend analysis simulation also modeled a brokerage account with automated trades.

 ###What's Next
 It was fun.
 I learned some Haskell basics.
 At ICFP 2013 I was encouraged to post the code